Starfaiith/Starfaiith/README.md

 - 📫 Talk to me using email (felipegb882@gmail.com) or discord (Starfaith#0901)

 - 🕹️ Working on a project with my friends, programming a game on Unity.
-The project is new so don't expect much.
 - 🕹️ (https://trello.com/b/46sMa1vL/project-lotus)